Available to Project Admin and Organization Admin

 Pausing a live project

-When the adjustment on a live project is large, Project Owner has a chance to Pause a Project to temporarily stops collaborators from working.
+When the adjustment on a live project is large, Project Owner mayo Pause a Project to temporarily stop collaborators from working.
 It would then be safer to adjust the project as needed and resume the project when everything is ready.

 Complete a project